etohgame/kit/docs/client-objects/vines.md

 ## Use Cases

 Vines are used in gameplay, for example to swing to platforms that are otherwise impossible to reach.
+They can be combined with fast elevators to make unique momentum jumps.
 The length of the vine can be adjusted by editing the length of the constraint.

 ## Configuration